-I’ve learned that investors can make — and lose — a lot of money in every niche of real estate.
-Those who do well pick a niche they understand, become an expert in their niche and execute a sound strategy within that niche.
-Rookies who jump in because they saw someone else make money and believe it must be easy end up losing.
+I've learned that investors can make — and lose — a lot of money in every niche of real estate.
+Those who do well pick a niche, become an expert and execute a sound strategy within that niche.
+Rookies lose money when jumping in because they saw someone else make money.

-At this point in my investing career, I’m going to stick with residential.
+At this point in my investing career, I will stick with residential.
 I have experience in that niche.
-Also, I believe it’s riskier to put all my funds into one commercial property than to spread my risk across many residential properties.
-It’s not as big a financial setback if you miss your mark with one single-family home.
-It’s a much higher cost to miss the mark with a commercial building.
+Also, I believe it's riskier to put all my funds into one commercial property than to spread my risk across many residential properties.
+It's not as big a financial setback if you miss your mark with one single-family home.
+It's much more costly to miss the mark with a commercial building.

 - The Best Real Estate Investing Sites for Non-Accredited Investors

 - Best Real Estate Crowdfunding Sites for 2022

 - Is Real Estate a Good Investment Right Now?